 Gah!
 JLo just will not quit with this makeup lately.
-Why is her makeup artist giving her an Eagle (face lighter than neck)?
-And why does her eyeshadow always have to be this circular shape now (as per here, too)?
+Why does her eyeshadow always have to be in this circular shape now (as per here, too)?
 I also dislike the muddy contouring—it's a good example of why I stay away from contouring in general—and as usual, the goopy lip gloss texture.
 It looks like she tried to pull a Kylie Jenner but in lip gloss, not pencil.
 It's not working....

 Victoria is so naturally adorable, I don't get why she went so heavy here on the makeup.
 Once again, we have a slight mismatch on the foundation, which gives an almost greyish cast to her face.
 The matte pink lips are great, but the harsh black liner/false lashes just kill the coolness factor, know what I mean?
 The bouffant hairstyle is too extreme also.

 Now this is more like it!
-Kiersey makes her Beauty Editor debut with flying colours.
-I love her curls and overall hair shape, and that the focus then goes straight to her big round eyes, enhanced with black liquid liner.
+I love Kiersey's curls and overall hair shape, and that the focus then goes straight to her big round eyes, enhanced with black liquid liner.
 I'd lose the white shimmer shadow and maybe cut the ashiness of the brows a tad, but overall, this is really good!